How to Make Beeswax Lip Balm

 Oils and Butters

-You also have the choice of deciding which oils you would like to mix with the wax.
-Each type of oil whether olive oil, coconut oil or jojoba oil etc has beneficial properties.
-Everyone has a personal preference.
+There are many different combinations of oils and butters that you can use in making lip balm.
+Each type of oil whether olive oil, coconut oil or jojoba oil, etc has beneficial properties.

 Some recipes call for the use of shea butter.
-I choose to not use it in my lip balm recipe due to an increased risk of allergies.
+I choose to not use it in my beeswax lip balm recipe due to an increased risk of allergies.

 Using Fragrance or Sweeteners